SmithWillSuffice/ohanga-pai/content/blog/72_fresh_cup_of_M.md

 ## Payroll Tax Elimination

 This was the biggie.
 I think it is the grand daddy of all MMT ideas, besides the public sector employment proposals (+ Job Guarantee).
-Although even WEareen seeemed vague on the actual GDP fractiosn that we waste on useless human activity, but let's suppose a ballpark is:
+Although even Warren seemed vague on the actual GDP fractions that we waste on useless human activity, but let's suppose a ballpark is:

-1. **Tax compliance costs:** around 15% of GDP on bullsh1t jobs.
+1. **Tax compliance costs:** around 10% of GDP on bullsh1t jobs.
-2. **Payroll Tax:** about 20% of GDP on bullsh1t tax revenue (and tax avoidance accountants and all the rest).
+2. **Payroll Tax:** about 15% of GDP on bullsh1t tax revenue (and tax avoidance accountants and all the rest).
-3. **Bond markets:** around 10% of GDP on bullsh1t trading.
+3. **Bond markets:** around 3% of GDP on bullsh1t trading.
 4. **Stock market gambling:** about 5% of GDP on bullsh1t investment gambling.
-5. **Financial sector:** about 3% of humans are calling themselves financiers about are not financing anything, they are parasites, rentiers. we do not need 99% of the so-called finance sector.
+5. **Financial sector:** about 5% of humans are calling themselves financiers about are not financing anything, they are parasites, rentiers. we do not need 99% of the so-called finance sector.

-I mean... hellsbells, you can see how rough estimates might even get to above 100% of GDP!!!!
+I mean... hellsbells, you can see how very rough estimates might even get to above 100% of GDP!!!!
 That'd just mean your estimates were way off, but in any case, it suggests we are losing an incredible tragic amount of human time and energy on pointless activity.
 Meaning _pointless_ in the MMT